-Within the Agency, NASA Research Announcements (NRAs) and CANs are types of solicitations used to solicit proposals for grants and cooperative agreements.
+Within the Agency, NASA Research Announcements (NRAs) and Cooperative Agreement Notices (CANs) are types of solicitations used to solicit proposals for grants and cooperative agreements.
 The main difference between an NRA and a CAN is that a CAN is used when the decision has been made in advance that cooperative agreements, rather than grants, will be awarded for a given research opportunity.
-The procedures and processes that proposers are to follow when responding to CANs and NRAs are the same.
+Proposers follow the same procedures and processes when responding to CANs and/or NRAs.